The Devil's Punch Bowl is located between Newport and Depoe Bay on the Oregon coast.…

-Eventually, the Northfork Trail ends in a sumptuous meadow, which is adorned with an assortment of wild flowers in the early summer months.
+Eventually, the Northfork Trail ends in a sumptuous meadow, which is adorned with an assortment of wildflowers in the early summer months.
 Here there are options to extend your hike along numerous trails or simply head back down to the parking lot.
-If you fancy a circular walk then take the Mrzek Trail south and join the Farewell Trail which will bring you back on to the road a short distance from the Northfork Trail parking lot.
+If you fancy a circular walk then take the Mrzek Trail south and join the Farewell Trail which will bring you back onto the road a short distance from the Northfork Trail parking lot.

-There are also some great mountain bike trails from same spot, but bikes are not allowed (although I have seen many people ignore this) on the first part of the North Trail.
+There are also some great mountain bike trails from the same spot, but bikes are not allowed (although I have seen many people ignore this) on the first part of the North Trail.

 Best time to visit Bend

 What is Bend’s climate like?
 Well in a word great.
 Bend has the highest average number of sunny days in the state.
 Clear days average 158 days per year with an additional 105 days that are mostly sunny.
 Many of the remaining days provide substantial sunshine.
 Days that are totally cloudy do not often occur.